ProjecVirgil/VirgilAI/README.md

 - Interact with the domotic (Merros device only) 💡
 - Timer 🔂
-- and ask **whatever you want** like: Virgilio explain quantum math 🤖 Is fast to use
+- and ask **whatever you want** like: Virgilio explain quantum math 🤖 Is fast to use:
-- in fact all you have to do is insert the key in the app and you're done ✅ Portable
+- in fact all you have to do is insert the key in the app and you're done ✅
+Portable:
 - You can put it on any linux/windows device including mac 🌐